 This PhD by research is delivered via distance education.
 There are no taught courses enrolled; however, it follows a certain structure that will allow the students to cope with the demands of the programme.
 Training is provided to the students before the start and while enrolled in the programme.
 Students can complete the degree in three years strictly observing the following phases: (1) Independent Study (Standard or PhD by distance) and Supervision; (2) Required Training Sessions; (3) Assessment and Monitoring; (4) Learning Needs Analysis; (5) Annual Assessments; (6) Confirmation of Registration; (7) Additional Training and (8) Viva (Final Defense).

 Prior to acceptance to the program, the first cohort hurdled a rigorous training-workshop on Reading and Critiquing facilitated by the UST Graduate School Center for Continuing Professional Education and Development (USTGS-CCPED).
-They also attended a lecture-workshop conducted by a UoR professor, Prof. Lorraine Farelly on November 11, 2017.
-They also took and passed the IELTS exam with a band of 7.0 as required by UK HEIs.
+They also attended a lecture-workshop conducted by a UoR professor, Prof. Lorraine Farelly, on November 11, 2017.

 The pioneering batch arrived in London on September 21 and settled in the UoR Students Residence.
 Their week at UoR was pretty busy for they were inducted by the UoR International Relations Officer at Whiteknights Campus, met with the School of Built Environment Vice Dean and the School of Architecture Dean (London Road Campus and with the UoR Supervisors), inducted to the library, held consultative meetings with their supervisors, inducted to the Graduate School, and attended workshops for new graduate students.